imehlhaff/CPC/cran-comments.md

 ## Resubmission

 This is a new version of the package.
 It implements more efficient data manipulation procedures within the main CPC function, adds support for divisive hierarchical clustering, and updates documentation and citation information.
-See NEWS.md for more details.
+See also NEWS.md.